Mack LR: Design

 The LR is a forward control cab-over-engine type.
 The cab is mounted very low and forward, allowing a step up from the ground to the cab floor of only 17 in.
 It has a stand-up right-side (curb) driving position.
 Total loaded weight can be up to 72,000 lb.

 Advanced electronics are used for engine, chassis, and body controls, as well as maintenance.
 The trucks have ABS.
 The service brakes can be electrically applied, allowing the driver to exit leaving them on.
 This system can also shift the transmission into neutral when it is applied.
 There are locations for a joystick and other controls.
 Rear-view cameras are often fitted.

 Mack builds their own major components (engines, axles, and suspensions) and promotes an integrated design but all LRs use a vendor transmission.
 Most other vendor components are also available but engine choice is very limited.

 Engines

-The LR is available with a Mack MP7 diesel and a Cummins Westport natural gas engine.
-In 2020 an all-electric models was available.
+The LR is available with a Mack MP7 diesel, Cummins Westport natural gas engine, and since 2020, an all-electric drivetrain.

 The Mack MP7 is the base engine in the LR.
 It is a 659 cuin overhead cam turbocharged inline six-cylinder diesel engine.
 It develops 325 to 425 hp and 1260 to 1560 lb.ft of torque.

 The Cummins Westport L9N is a 543 cuin turbocharged inline six-cylinder natural gas engine.
 It develops 329 hp and 1000 lb.ft of torque.

 Transmission

-Allison RDS 6-speed transmissions are used on all models.
+Allison RDS 6-speed transmissions are used on all models except the LR Electric.
 The RDS is a fully automatic planetary gear transmission with a lock-up torque converter.

+LR Electric

+The LR Electric has 2 AC motors with 536 hp Peak and 448 hp continuous power.
+This is combined with a 2-speed Mack Powershift transmission.
+Power is supplied by a NMC lithium-ion battery pack (Lithium Nickel Manganese Cobalt Oxide) that can be charged in about 2 hours at 150 KW.